squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 1:'''
  i.
-Get TCP-level and, in forward proxy environments, CONNECT info.
+Get TCP-level info.
+In forward proxy environments, parse the CONNECT request.
+In interception environments, create a fake CONNECT request using TCP-level info.
  i.
+Go through the [[SquidFaq/OrderIsImportant#Callout_Sequence|Callout Sequence]] with the CONNECT request mentioned above.
+ i.
 Evaluate SquidConf:ssl_bump rules and perform the first matching action (splice, bump, peek, stare, or terminate).

 Step 1 is the only step that is always performed.

-The CONNECT details being worked with are logged in access.log.
+The CONNECT request is logged in access.log.

 Note that for intercepted HTTPS traffic there is no "domain name" available at this point.
 The log entry will contain only the destination IP address and port.
+The same is true for some real CONNECT requests in a forward proxy environments.

 '''Step 2:'''
  i.
-Get TLS clientHello info, including SNI where available.
+Get TLS client Hello info, including SNI where available.
+Adjust the CONNECT request from step1 to reflect SNI.
  i.
+Go through the [[SquidFaq/OrderIsImportant#Callout_Sequence|Callout Sequence]] with the adjusted CONNECT request mentioned above.
+ i.
 Evaluate SquidConf:ssl_bump rules and perform the first matching action (splice, bump, peek, stare, or terminate).
   - Peeking at this step usually makes bumping at step 3 impossible.
   - Staring at this step usually makes splicing at step 3 impossible.

 Step 2 is only performed if a peek or stare rule matched during the previous step.

+The adjusted CONNECT request is logged in access.log during this step if this step is final (i.e., there is no step 3).
+However, when splicing, the adjusted CONNECT becomes attached to the resulting tunnel and is not logged until that tunnel is closed.

 '''Step 3:'''
  i.
-Get TLS serverHello info.
+Get TLS server Hello info, including the server certificate.
  i.
+Validate the TLS server certificate.
+ i.
 Evaluate SquidConf:ssl_bump directives and perform the first matching action (splice, bump, or terminate) for the connection.

 Step 3 is only performed if a peek or stare rule matched during the previous step.

+The adjusted CONNECT request from the previous step is always logged in access.log during this step (if Squid gets to this step, of course).
+However, when splicing, the adjusted CONNECT becomes attached to the resulting tunnel and is not logged until that tunnel is closed.

 In most cases, the only meaningful choice at step 3 is whether to terminate the connection.
 The splicing or bumping decision is usually dictated by either peeking or staring at the previous step.